Beagle colors are defined by each registration association, and so vary from

 the pads of their feet as pups.
 They also may have a dark brownish gray nose,

 rather than a black nose.
-A mottled dog's nose is also called a "butterfly
+Some say that a mottled dog's nose is also called a "butterfly

 nose," because the middle half of the nose is lighter in color than the two